Few media outlets seem to discuss the Golden Rule when covering cases similar to the Masterpiece Cakeshop's refusal:

 Later in the hearing, he commented that "

 "Tolerance is essential in a free society, and tolerance is most meaningful when it’s mutual.
 It seems to me that the state in its position here has been neither tolerant nor respectful of Mr. Phillips’s religious beliefs."

-David Cole, the National Legal Director for the American Civil Liberties Union, who was representing the gay couple, said that the conflict did not involve the couple's speech.
+David Cole, the National Legal Director for the American Civil Liberties Union, who was representing the gay couple as plaintiffs, said that the conflict did not involve the couple's speech.
 He said:

 "The only thing the baker knew about these customers was that they were gay.
 There was no request for a design.
 There was no request for message.
 He refused to sell any wedding cake.
 And that’s identity-based discrimination."

 Actually, Cole is wrong.
 At the time, the owner of the shop offered to sell the couple any ready-make cake on display in his shop.
 He refused only the creation of a custom cake for the customers.

 At the time of the hearing, demonstrators gathered in front of the Supreme Court building carrying signs reading: